will-bell/navitools/README.md

 - Dijkstra search

 # Installation
 This package is installable from the Python Package Index for Ubuntu, MacOS, and Windows!
-Currently only Python 3.6 is supported, but support for many more Python versions is planned (>=3.7 coming in the next few updates and 2.7 in the near future).
+Currently only Python >=3.6 is supported, but support for Python 2.7 is also planned for the near future.

 ```
 pip install navitools